montraydavis/StructuredCodeIndexer/README.md

-# 🔍 AI-Powered Code Search System
+# 🔍 AI-Powered Code Search System (Language Agnostic)

-**Transform how you navigate codebases with intelligent, natural language search that actually understands your code.**
+**Transform how you navigate codebases with intelligent, natural language search that actually understands your code, regardless of the (functional) programming language.**

 This system revolutionizes code exploration by combining AI-powered semantic understanding with lightning-fast vector search.
-Instead of hunting through files with keyword searches, ask questions like *"How do we handle user authentication?"* or *"Show me database connection patterns"* and get precise, context-aware results across your entire codebase.
+Instead of hunting through files with keyword searches, you can ask questions like "How do we handle user authentication?" or "Show me database connection patterns" and get precise, context-aware results across your entire codebase.
+Designed to be **language agnostic**, it intelligently processes and extracts structured components like classes, interfaces, enums, and their methods from various programming languages.

 Built with Clean Architecture principles, the system provides multi-dimensional search across **files**, **classes/interfaces**, and **individual methods**, each optimized with specialized AI-generated embeddings for maximum relevance and speed.